canvas-medical/documentation/collections/_api/paymentnotice.md

             type: datetime
             required: true
             description: >-
               Required by the FHIR spec.
-We recommend sending the current datetime on create; however, the value returned by the search interaction will be the creation timestamp of the actual database record.
+Canvas recommends sending the current datetime on create; however, the value returned by the search interaction will be the creation timestamp of the actual database record.
           - name: payment
             type: json
             required: true